How to Relieve Neck Pain from Sleeping Wrong

 1. Sleeping on Your Back

-Sleeping on your back is generally considered the best preferred sleeping position for preventing and managing neck strain and pain.
+Sleeping on your back is generally considered the best sleeping position for preventing and managing neck strain and pain.
 This position allows for proper spinal alignment and even weight distribution, reducing tension on the neck muscles and minimizing the risk of a pinched nerve.

 To maximize the benefits of sleeping on your back, use a supportive memory foam pillow or a cervical pillow designed to maintain the natural curve of your neck and support the cervical spine.
+This posture can also reduce pressure on the airway, which may be beneficial for individuals with sleep apnea.

 2. Sleeping on Your Side